How to Prepare for a Financial Audit (2025 Guide)

 Financial Audit – What and Why Is It?

-A financial audit is an appraisal of a company’s financial statements to ensure the values stated are complete and accurate.
-A financial audit guarantees investors, customers, creditors, regulators, and other stakeholders of a company’s financial standing.
 An audit helps a company straighten up its financial records, prevents bookkeeping errors, and ensures compliance with accounting and regulatory standards.

 Financial Audit – Types